kannanjayachandran/Full-Stack-Data-Science/05. Python for Data Science/2. Pandas/Readme.md

 ### Common Pandas Functions

 Below is a curated list of some of the most commonly used functions.
 But before that let's briefly discuss how these functions are distributed between Series and DataFrame objects.

-There are over 400 attributes on a series object.
-Here is a summary of them based roughly on the basis of their return type or what they return:
+Some of the common types of functions in Pandas are:

 - **Dunder methods**: (.__add__, .__iter__, etc) provide many numeric operations, looping, attribute access, and index access.
 For the numeric operations, these return Series.